Tata Cliq: History

+Indian film actress Twinkle Khanna became the brand ambassador of Tata Clique for 2025.

 Business Model

 TataCLiQ has an omni-channel marketplace model.
 Tata CLiQ is the flagship digital commerce initiative of the Tata Group, the India-headquartered global conglomerate with over US$100 billion in annual revenue.

+Tata CLiQ Luxury

+Tata CLiQ has a luxury fashion brand named Tata CLiQ Luxury which houses apparel and accessories for men and women by luxury and bridge-to-luxury brands.